When you use your toilet, shower, washing machine or dishwasher, wastewater leaves your home through pipes that connect to the city sewer system.

 Don't Flush This

-Basically, the only thing you should ever flush down a toilet is human waste (urine and feces) and toilet paper.
+Basically, the only things you should ever flush down a toilet are human waste (urine and feces) and toilet paper.
+Even though some products such as wipes and baby diapers claim to be flushable, they aren't.
 Here is a list of some things to keep out of the toilet.

 - disposable diapers